uw-echospace/group-website/content/authors/dl83/_index.md

 ---
 I have strong eagerness to explore new domains and my ability to grasp complex concepts has allowed me to become a well-rounded and versatile computer science enthusiast.

 My primary responsibilities within the group is to build echohshader project.
 [Echoshader](https://github.com/OSOceanAcoustics/echoshader), an open source project, aims to enhance the ability to interactively visualize large amounts of cloud-based data to accelerate the data exploration and discovery process.
-Echoshader will be developed in parallel with the ongoing development of [echopype](https://echopype.readthedocs.io/en/stable/#), which handles the normalization, preprocessing and organization of echo data.
+Echoshader will be developed in parallel with the ongoing development of [echopype](https://echopype.readthedocs.io/en/stable/#), which handles the standardization, preprocessing and organization of echo data.